Amber Cope: Racing career

-As Amber and Angela became more experienced and confident behind the wheel, they knew that in order to pursue a career in NASCAR they would have to leave Washington.
-They moved across the country to Charlotte, North Carolina to start training with uncle Derrike Cope, traveling to every Cup race that he attended.

 In 2006, the twins split seat time at the Automobile Racing Club of America's (ARCA) Re/Max Series at Berlin, Gateway, Chicagoland, Milwaukee and Toledo, Ohio.
 In 2008, they qualified for the ARCA Re/Max Series at Kentucky Speedway with positions 8 and 15.
-The most difficult part of the ARCA Re/Max Series was that they had to share a car.
-At times, there would be three weeks before one of them would get back into the seat, losing precious learning time; however, it was a great series for the twins performance-wise.

 On October 23, 2010, Amber and Angela Cope became the first twins to compete in the same NASCAR national touring series event, competing together in the Kroger 200 at Martinsville Speedway in the Camping World Truck Series.

 Amber Cope made one start in the Nationwide Series in 2011.
-In 2012, she shared the No. 24 SR2 Motorsports Toyota in the Nationwide Series with Angela Cope and Benny Gordon on a part-time schedule; in her only Nationwide Series start of the season, in the F.W.
-Webb 200 at New Hampshire Motor Speedway, she became the center of controversy after holding up leader Kevin Harvick late in the race; Harvick afterwards stated that Cope "is trying to be Danica Patrick...and [should] find a new job".
+In 2012, she shared the No. 24 SR2 Motorsports Toyota in the Nationwide Series with Angela Cope and Benny Gordon on a part-time schedule.
+In her only Nationwide Series start of the season in the F.W.
+Webb 200 at New Hampshire Motor Speedway, she became the center of controversy after holding up leader Kevin Harvick late in the race.
+Harvick afterwards stated that Cope "is trying to be Danica Patrick...and [should] find a new job".